zerotohero-dev/zerotohero-web/content/tips/talkspiffe-stream-setup.md

 {{img(
   src="/images/2023/06/Screenshot-2023-06-16-at-8.08.04-PM.png",
-  alt="Game streamed in OBS with audio coming from the virtual device.
+  alt="Game streamed in OBS with audio coming from the virtual device."
 )}}

 ## Conclusion